nbergeland/SalaryCapFantasyFootballDraftOptimizer/README.md

 This page provides a high-level overview of the system's purpose, architecture, and functionality.

 # Purpose and Key Features
-The Fantasy Football Salary Cap Draft Optimizer addresses a common challenge in fantasy football: selecting the best possible lineup while staying under a salary cap.
+The Fantasy Football Salary Cap Draft Optimizer addresses a common challenge in salary cap fantasy football leagues: selecting the best possible lineup while staying under a salary cap.
 Key features include:

 Maximization of projected fantasy points
 Adherence to salary cap constraints